[web-tips > horizontal menu]

 3. The position of the menu is dependant upon the "menu-container" rule in the css document.
 Change the top and left values and the placement of the menu will adjust accordingly.

 4. The class "top-parent" is the main menu item.
-If you want to include the down-arrow, you may use my gif via this link.
+If you want to include the down-arrow, you may use my gif via this.

 5. The class "parent" is the second place menu item.
-If you want to include the right-arrow, you may use my gif via this link.
+If you want to include the right-arrow, you may use my gif via this.

 6. The only other things you may want to change are the colors of the menu.
 In this example, the background is RoyalBlue and the mouse-over state is CornFlowerBlue.
 As such, the colors are pretty obvious to identify and change.